SysGrimm/Project-Raven/API_TOKEN_SETUP.md

 ## Troubleshooting

 ### "token is required" Error
-- The `GITEA_TOKEN` environment variable is not set
+- The `GITOKEN` environment variable is not set
 - Token may be expired or invalid
 - Check token permissions in Gitea settings